n1xerii/bassipy/README.md

 ### Setting up bot_data.py
 1. Add a new python file "bot_data.py" into the folder
 2. Open "bot_data.py" and add two lines: `my_token = ""` and `my_platform = ""`
-3. Input your Discord bot token `my_token = "yourtokenhere"` (DISCLAIMER: NEVER SHARE YOUR BOT TOKEN!)
+3. Create a variable for your Discord bot token `my_token = "yourtokenhere"` (DISCLAIMER: NEVER SHARE YOUR BOT TOKEN!)
-4. Input your platform, in this case its Windows `my_platform = "Windows"`
+4. Create another variable for your platform, in this case we'll put Windows `my_platform = "Windows"`
 5. Save the file and you bot_data.py is ready!

 ### Install deno
-1. npm install deno
+1. Install node.js for Windows from (https://nodejs.org/en/download)
+2. Run `npm install deno` in Powershell or CMD

 ### Running the bot
 1. Open Powershell or CMD.
-2. Navigate to the location of your repository `cd path/to/cloned/repo`
+2. Navigate to the location of your bassipy cloned repository `cd path/to/folder`
 3. Run `python run_bot.py` in your terminal and the bot should start!

 ---